 The John and Terry Levin Center for Public Service and Public Interest Law is the primary contact for all Public Interest and Public Service Employers.
 Please know that we provide generous summer funding grants and postgraduate fellowships to help our students and alumni work in public service.

-SLS provides $5,000 summer grants to 1Ls and $7,500 summer grants to 2Ls who commit to volunteering 10 weeks full-time with a nonprofit or governmental agency, provided the student has at least $8,500 in financial need.
-This past summer, we had over 100 students participate in the program.
+SLS provides $7,500 summer grants to 1Ls and $8,500 summer grants to 2Ls working a second summer in public service who commit to volunteering 9 weeks full-time with a nonprofit or governmental agency, provided the student has financial need (i.e., is eligible for Federal Work Study).
+Each summer we have over 140 students participate in the program.

 We fund multiple postgraduate fellowships, enabling alumni to accept positions with a wide array of public interest employers including Natural Resources Defense Council, Mexican American Legal Defense and Education Fund, New York Civil Liberties Union, Brennan Center for Justice, Human Rights First, Immigrant Legal Resource Center, Bay Area Legal Aid, Alameda County Public Defender’s Office, New Jersey Public Defender’s Office, and the Orleans Public Defender.

 Recruiting Stanford Law School students and alumni

 While our office does not organize a formal public interest campus interview program, we are happy to schedule employers for a day on campus at your convenience.
 Public interest employers can schedule an informational lunch talk open to the entire law school student body and then conduct interviews afterward.
 We can help solicit applications and reserve a conference room.

 All employers are welcome to participate in the traditional On Campus Interview Program that our colleagues in the Office of Career Services organize each August and January.
 For more information about that, please contact the Office of Career Services (OCS) .